 Welcome everybody to language-easy.org!
 Well, I hope you are seated and really motivated – today we will talk about one of the most horrifying topics of German grammar: The German genders.
 So, in case you don’t understand why people who learn German don’t like this topic.
-Did you know that horse is neuter, a guitar feminine and a dog masculine?
+Did you know that horse is neuter, a guitar feminine, and a dog masculine?

 Although this does not sound too logical, there are some rules that can guide you to determine which noun has which gender.
 So, in the following, we will try to structure the nouns into different categories which can help you indicating the German gender.
 By the way, our article about German articles can also help you to get an overview of nouns and their German gender.
 Now, let’s not lose too much time and come to the categorization of German nouns and their gender.

 The Categorization of German Nouns

 Die Kategorisierung von Nomen im Deutschen

 Well, as already mentioned above, we will try to categorize German nouns in order to determine to which of the three German genders they belong to.
-Of course, most of you know that there are three German genders: Masculine, Feminine and Neuter.
+Of course, most of you know that there are three German genders: Masculine, Feminine, and Neuter.